 JSON Schema-based metadata validation much less precise than XML Schema-based validation.
 JSON payload validations too limited (extensible by default) to avoid integration issues.

 Yves listed plans for future work.

-Rob commented that plans for future work are a great s
+Rob commented that the plans for future work are a great opportunity to bring such indicators into the ARD strategy update over the coming months.

 NASA EOSDIS STAC

 State of STAC